 But Untermeyer’s achievement soon led to the most challenging period of his career.
-Get the full story in this episode of the Bidwell Hollow podcast.
+Get the full story below.

 Louis Untermeyer was born in New York City on October 1, 1885, the son of a successful jeweler, Emanuel, and his wife, Julia.

 The Untermeyers lived in a four-story brownstone at Lexington Avenue and 91st Street in Manhattan’s Upper East Side.

 There, Julia read to young Louis, poems such as Longfellow’s “Paul Revere’s Ride” and “The Song of Hiawatha.”
 And, once he was able to read, Louis worked his way through pieces such as Coleridge’s “Rime of the Ancient Mariner” and Dante’s “Inferno.”